elastx/elx-docs/content/en/docs/private-kubernetes/getting-started/ingress.md

 If not, wait a while and try again.
 Once you see output similar to the above you should be able to reach your service at http://example.tld.

+### Exposing TCP services

+If you wish to expose [TCP services](https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/) note that the _tcp-services_ is located in the _default_ namespace in our clusters.

 ## Enabling TLS